MaDsEm88/fresh_with_basehub/README.md

 ### More advanced usage

-If you are thinking about more advanced usage with for example syntax highlighting you can install and use - check out [islands/Blog/Code-Block.tsx](islands/Blog/Code-Block.tsx) for an example on how you could set it up.
+If you are thinking about more advanced usage with for example syntax highlighting you can install

 ```
   "@shikijs/transformers" : "https://esm.sh/v133/@shikijs/transformers@latest?alias=react:preact/compat,react-dom:preact/compat,@types/react:preact/compat",